flutter/website/flutter-for-react-native.md

 ### Props

 In React Native, most components can be customized when they are created with different parameters.
 These creation parameters are called props.
-These parameters can be used in child component using `this.props`.
+These parameters can be used in a child component using `this.props`.

 <!-- skip -->
 {% prettify javascript %}